-The elucidation of the true turnover frequency (TOF) of enzymes immobilized on electrodes is of key interest; however, disparities in these values exist depending on the technique used to quantify the amount of adsorbed enzymes on the electrode.
-One method is to analyze the non-turnover signals of the redox centers in the protein, which are observed in the absence of substrate or by inhibition of the enzyme to prevent catalysis from occurring.7 This provides an estimate of the amount of electroactive enzymes loaded on the electrode surface.
-TOFs calculated by this method reach and-in some cases-exceed those measured in solution assays; however, the signal intensities are usually very weak due to the low surface coverage of enzymes (2-5 pmol cm-2) and the resulting low density of redox centers, making this technique unreliable for
+The elucidation of the true turnover frequency (TOF) of enzymes immobilized on electrodes is of key interest, however, disparities in these values exist depending on the technique used to quantify the amount of adsorbed enzyme on the electrode.
+One method is to analyze the nonturnover signals of the redox centers in the protein, which is observed by inhibition of the enzyme to prevent catalysis from occurring.7 This provides an estimate of the amount of electroactive enzyme loaded on the electrode surface.
+TOFs calculated by this method reach and - in some cases - exceed those measured in solution assays, however, the signal intensities are usually very weak due to the low surface coverage of enzyme $(2 - 5 \text{ pmol cm}^{-2})$ and the resulting low density of redox centers, making this technique unreliable for large proteins such as H2ase and FDH.13 On the other hand, the gross loading of enzyme can be measured by gravimetric techniques such as quartz crystal microbalance (QCM) and surface plasmon resonance (SPR), however, TOF values are typically on the order of 101 s-1, significantly below those determined by solution assays (104 s-1) and reasons for these observed differences are yet to be understood.14 Possible explanations include an inaccurate measure of electroactive enzyme loading, a large proportion of enzyme unable to undergo DET due to poor orientation, a considerable amount of immobilized enzyme being denatured and therefore inactive, or a suboptimal environment when the enzyme is immobilized, all of which could be reducing the TOF when compared to freely diffusing in solution.15-18